VanesaM18/Splitty/docs/Code of conduct/draft.md

   - If a member has poor attitude towards the rest of the group, similar to a member being tardy a discussion with said member will take place.
 If this attitude is not corrected in sufficient time and with enough effort, a TA will be informed of this member's behaviour and other steps in compliance with the seriousness of the situation will be enforced.

   - In case of any disagreements about the project in the group, each member in the group should try and explain their standpoint and why they believe it to be correct.
 The team should try to come to a unanimous decision and if not a vote will be taken, if the voting outcome is equal the designated chairs vote will count double.
 In the event that the team still seems to be dissatisfied a TA will be invoked to further help to decide if the decision is smart or not and serve as a third unbiased party in the disagreement.

+- Decision-making
+    - The team underscores the significance of collaborative leadership and inclusive participation by emphasising team voting and chair decisions as the primary means of resolving conflicts.
+	- Prioritising fairness and equality, each member has an equal and influential role in the decision-making process.
+This commitment ensures an environment where diverse perspectives are valued and contribute to a positive team dynamic.
+The team chair acts as a neutral arbiter to ensure a fair resolution and to make sure that the decision activities remain objective.
+	- Additionally, the chair serves as the final decision making authority, aiming to prioritise the project progress.
+As the last resort, the involvement of the Teaching Assistant will be purely in the scope of guidance, such that the team fosters addressing and resolving issues independently.
+	- Decisions are promptly made to avoid unnecessary delays, this way the team stays on track and achieves its objectives within set timelines.
+Moreover, encouraging open dialogue allows each team member to express concerns and collaboratively reach compromises.
+	- Lastly, the team will make sure that the collaborative dynamic will be optimised over time by periodically reviewing the past decision making processes.

 - Dealing with consequences
   - Similar to what was said prior in the behaviour section about disagreements, for conflicts in the group similar actions will be taken.
 Considering the fact that a conflict can be more than just a disagreement, we will elaborate on different types of conflicts and how the team as a whole should deal with them.